saltykaren/hs-blog-filter/README.md

   filter item parameters

+        {
-  { property - [array/string] post object property you want to filter urlParam - a url parameter key you want to use when this filter has value type -
+            property: [array/string] post object property you want to filter,
+            urlParam: a url parameter key you want to use when this filter has value,
+            type: ["dropdown", "keyword", "toggle"],
-  ["dropdown", "keyword", "toggle"] defaultText - the label for this filter wrapper - jQuery DOM object that will contain the different possible filters }
+            defaultText: the label for this filter,
+            wrapperL jQuery DOM object that will contain the different possible filters }

   NOTE: when using "keyword" the input element needs to have a class of 'keyword-search'